knatnetwork/github-runner/README.md

 ### Docker compose Quick Start

-This is a quick start template for people to register a runner on single machine using Docker Compose.
+This is a quick start example for people to register a runner on single machine using Docker Compose.

 First you need to create a `docker-compose.yml` file and write the following content.